TheVortexX/OncoTrack/README.md

 ### Theming

 The app uses a centralized theme defined in theme.ts.
-You can customize colors, fonts, and other styles globally.
+You can customise colors, fonts, and other styles globally.

 ### Emergency Features